 A successful Kansas high school graduate has the academic preparation, cognitive preparation, technical skills, employability skills and civic engagement to be successful in postsecondary education, in the attainment of an industry-recognized certificate or in the workforce, without the need for remediation.

 District Improvement Team

-- Leads and facilitates the Needs Assessment process,
+- Lead and facilitate the Needs Assessment process,

-- Establishes the district’s goals for the five-year cycle,
+- Establish district goals for the five-year cycle,

-- Analyzes the effectiveness of the action plans.
+- Analyze the effectiveness of the action plans.

 District Site Council

 District Site Council is made up primarily of non-employees of the district.
 The DSC represents the district’s various demographic and stakeholder groups, including parents, students, business, and community representation.